 How to Make Gluten-Free Goldfish Crackers

-To make your own gluten-free goldfish-shaped crackers, purchase a goldfish cookie cutter.
+To make your gluten-free goldfish-shaped crackers, purchase a goldfish cookie cutter.
 The following cutters are the exact size of the Pepperidge Farm Goldfish crackers and what I used in this recipe.

 Once you have your goldfish cutters in hand, you’re ready to gather all the ingredients, including: